cavtools/cav/README.md

 - "Hello world" should be as easy as `deno run`ning a tiny `main.ts`
   - [x] Zero config
   - [x] Zero CLI commands
-- The client API should use types imported from the server to catch I/O type errors at the IDE level
+- The client should use types imported from the server to catch API mistakes at the IDE level automatically
   - [x] [End-to-end type safety](https://colinhacks.com/essays/painless-typesafety)
   - [x] Compatible with [Zod](https://github.com/colinhacks/zod) data parsers
+- Most tasks should be typesafe without needing to write TypeScript
+  - [x] Heavily leverages TypeScript inferencing and generics behind-the-scenes
   - [x] Maximal TypeScript benefits, minimal TypeScript
 - Its syntax should be functional and declarative
   - [x] Schema-like Router and Endpoint definitions